 St. James’ Heritage and Environment Group worked with a group of children from St John’s School to explore key periods and events in the history of Benwell.
 Time Bandits, a local historical re-enactment group, was commissioned to work with the children to research the history of the graveyard and to write fictionalized dramas based on their research.
 The pupils then performed their dramas on location in the churchyard, as local film-makers, Archive For Change, filmed the project.

 The exhibition featured artifacts and photos from the film project, as well as artwork and writing produced by the children, who spoke of the characters and events they portrayed, as well as their experience in the production process.

-An exhibition of photographic works by pupils of St. Catherine’s Primary School and Christ Church Primary, Shieldfield, with Newcastle-based photographers, Richard Fish and Louise Todd.
-After participating in workshops led by photographers Richard Fish and Louise Todd, students were given disposable cameras and charged with the task of documenting their day-to-day lives over a weeklong period.
+Our Newcastle was an exhibition of photographic works by pupils of St. Catherine’s Primary School and Christ Church Primary, Shieldfield, with Newcastle-based photographers, Richard Fish and Louise Todd.
+After participating in workshops led by the photographers, students were given disposable cameras and charged with the task of documenting their day-to-day lives over a weeklong period.
 This exhibition explored themes of home, community, diversity and identity and finding beauty in the ordinary and the everyday.

-We celebrated the Torch’s journey through Newcastle, on Clarence Street, with a BBQ, lemonade and garden games as well as lots of cheering as the torch approached and passed us by!
-A great time was had by all.
+We celebrated the Olympic Torch’s journey through Newcastle, on Clarence Street, with a BBQ, lemonade and garden games as well as lots of cheering as the torch approached and passed us by!
+A once in a lifetime experience!

 The London 2012 Cultural Olympiad is the largest cultural celebration in the history of the modern Olympic and Paralympic Movements.
 The whole nation is celebrating London 2012 and the Cultural Olympiad – join in the celebration at an arts and culture event near you.
 To find out more about the Cultural Olympiad in the North East go to: